 Darnel Degand

-Darnel Degand joined the School of Education as an assistant professor in July 2017.
-He studies the various ways media and society influence the development of social success skills by exploring the social processes that exist within media production environments and media consumption experiences.
-His research also involves the design and development of educational media products and experiences.
+Darnel Degand has a multimodal interdisciplinary research agenda that investigates how varying notions and manifestations of progress and academic achievement can exist in a wide range of milieus (e.g., collaborative, competitive, unjust, virtual).
+Dr. Degand studies the various ways media and society influence the development of social success skills by exploring the social processes that exist within media production environments and media consumption experiences.
+His research also involves the design and development of formal, nonformal, and informal educational media products and experiences.
+He was a plenary speaker at the 2020 California Association of African-American Superintendents and Administrators Conference and a keynote speaker at the 2024 International Graphic Novel and Comics Conference.

 Research Interests